Klimm-Max/json-template/README.md

     After that the provided step from each invocation will be used
     ${count(start, step)}
     ${count(13, 2)}             -> 13, 15, 17, 19, ...

+### pickOne
+    pickOne() will randomly select an element from all passed args.
+    This is just purely random, no logic like returning values that have not been picked yet.

+    accepts any number of arguments and throws an IllegalArgumentException on passing no argument at all pickOne(arg1, arg2, ...)

 ------------------------------------------------------------------------